|Nutrition Facts (per serving)|

 Let the chicken breasts rest for about 5 minutes before slicing or dicing.

 - Four small chicken breast halves (like the ones pictured) will yield about 2 cups of diced cooked chicken.

 - Thaw chicken breasts before baking.
 To thaw frozen chicken breasts, place them in the refrigerator overnight.
 For faster thawing, leave the chicken in its packaging and submerge it in cold tap water.
-Change the water about every 30 minutes.
-Individually wrapped chicken breasts will thaw in 30 minutes to an hour.
-A large package might take 2 to 3 hours.
+Change the water about every 30 minutes until defrosted.
+Individually wrapped chicken breasts will thaw in 30 minutes to an hour while a large package might take two to three hours.

 - A serving size of cooked chicken is considered to be 3 ounces for adults, 1 ounce for children under 4, and about 1 1/2 to 2 ounces for children from 4 to 12.
 If you are feeding guests and don't know their eating habits, err on the side of more.
 A raw 5-ounce boneless chicken breast will yield approximately 3 1/4 ounces of cooked chicken.